 "Photography was never the plan."

 How did you get into photography?
 What drew you to the medium?
-For as long as I can remember, I have seen pictures.
-On long, family road trips while everyone else was sleeping, I was in the backseat staring out the window creating coffee table books in my head.
-From an early age, I have been fascinated with current events and breaking news stories; particularly the photographs of such events.
-While it meant little to me then, this early fascination now explains my love for candid, sincere photographs.
 Photography was never something I viewed as a career path.
 That, plus I never had a camera and I went to law school.
 Long story short, I have loved pictures my entire life.
 For me, the turning point was a realization of what I was meant to do rather than the decision to pursue photography as a career.
 Photography was never the plan.
 As opportunities presented themselves, I accepted them and looked for ways to create more.
-This career changed my life.
-It has become bigger than me.
-The list of people to thank for helping make the growth I have experienced is very long.

 What an amazing journey.
 What is it you love most about photography?
 Everything.
 I love that there's something in my life that touches my soul, that consumes me, that makes me dream.
-Beauty is something to which my eye is sensitive whether I'm holding a camera or not.
+I see beauty with or without a camera in my hands.
 Having photography as a career allows me to look even deeper at the beauty I already see.

 So, if you weren't a photographer what would you be?
 The person who makes the window displays at Anthropologie.
 I've also always wanted to valet cars.